Six reasons why you need a communication strategy

 Marketing plays an integral role in the business’s growth, but without a clear communication strategy, money is being wasted and it’s impossible to be consistent and efficient.

 Without a communication strategy, CMO’s are expected to deliver whilst working in a vacuum, whereas in our experience, CMO’s with a communication strategy can lead the business with greater confidence and authority.
+In fact, one of our clients, 2i, credited the development of a communication strategy with delivering 18 new benefits which included winning new business.

 The nature of being responsible for a company’s marketing means you must respond to multiple demands from the business.
 This can lead to a kind of tactical myopia.
 Your colleagues in sales will demand qualified leads – and rightly so – but if you haven’t got a mutually agreed understanding of your target sector priorities and a tight definition of your target personas, then the likelihood for disagreement or disappointment is almost inevitable.